berlinonline/Dat0r/README.md

 ### 3. Use

 After generating the code we are now ready to make profit by using it. :)
-As shown in the above file tree, two concrete classes have been generated from our definition.
+As shown in the above file tree, two concrete and two abstract classes have been generated from our definition.
-The following code snippet shows an example usage of the provided API:
+The following code snippet shows an example usage of the API provided by the concrete implementations:  s

 ```php
 <?php